Recurrence, transience and anti-concentration of Rademacher random walks: Introduction

 When all of the $a_k$ take the value 1, the associated Rademacher random walk is exactly the simple symmetric random walk in one dimension, and the recurrence of this random walk is a fundamental result in any introductory probability course.
 However, by simply changing the sequence of step sizes $(a_n)$, the problem becomes much less elementary and the behaviour of the Rademacher random walk is still unknown in many cases, including the simple-looking case where $a_n = n^{\alpha}$.

-We mention that recurrence and transience of two-dimensional Rademacher random walks has been studied recently by Bhattacharya and Volkov in~\cite{bhattacharya2025twodimensionalrademacherwalk}.
-In this paper we will focus on the one-dimensional case, continuing the study begun by Bhattacharya and Volkov in \cite{bhattacharya2023recurrence}.
+In this paper we will focus on the one-dimensional case described above, continuing the study begun by Bhattacharya and Volkov in \cite{bhattacharya2023recurrence}; see also the recent monograph by Engl\"{a}nder and Volkov~\cite[Chapter~8]{englander2025coin}.
+We mention that recurrence and transience of two-dimensional generalization of Rademacher random walks has been studied recently by Bhattacharya and Volkov in~\cite{bhattacharya2025twodimensionalrademacherwalk}.

 If a particular sample of a Rademacher random walk satisfies $\{X_n\leq C\}$ infinitely often (i.o.), we call it \emph{C-recurrent}.
 When $X$ is almost surely $0$-recurrent we say $X$ is \emph{recurrent}.
 Note that $C$-recurrence is not necessarily a tail event.
 Indeed, if we take the sequence $(a_n)_{n \geq 1}$ where $a_1 = 1$, $a_2 = 1$ and $a_i = 3$ for all $i \geq 2$, then whether the walk returns to zero i.o.~depends on the value after two steps.
 However, the event $\{\exists C : |X_n| \leq C~i.o.\}$ is a tail event, and we shall call a Rademacher random walk \emph{weakly recurrent} if the probability of this event is 1.
 Otherwise, we will call the walk \emph{transient}.
 Finally, we say that a random walk is \emph{topologically recurrent} if its range is almost surely dense in $\mathbb{R}$.